AndrasKovacs/elaboration-zoo/03-holes/README.md

     α x y =? (z -> z)
 ~~~

-where (z -> z) is a function type and "z" is a bound variable.
-Since "α" is
+where `z -> z` is a function type and `z` is a bound variable.
+Since `α` is
 defined on the top level, it cannot depend on any local variable, and all
 dependency must be expressed through λ parameters.
 So, it's totally not possible
-to put "z -> z" in the solution, because that's not meaningful in the top-level
+to put `z -> z` in the solution, because that's not meaningful in the top-level
 scope.
 Another example, which is possibly solvable:

 ~~~
     α x y =? (x -> β x z)
 ~~~

-where α, β are metas and x,y,z are bound variables.
+where `α, β` are metas and `x,y,z` are bound variables.
 This is solvable if the
-solution of β is constant in the second parameter, because then "β x z" reduces
+solution of β is constant in the second parameter, because then `β x z` reduces
-to an expression which does not contain the illegal "z" variable.
+to an expression which does not contain the illegal `z` variable.
 Agda and Coq
 can handle this situation by attempting to refine β to a function which is
 constant in the appropriate parameter.
 This is called "pruning", and it is
-analogously applicable when the illegal occurring variable is "α" itself (occurs
+analogously applicable when the illegal occurring variable is `α` itself (occurs
 check).
 We do not implement pruning here.

 The scope check also has a *linearity condition*: recall the "x ∈! σ" part.